-This paper covers the culture of the Spanish Colony in the Americas, from the sixteenth to the eighteenth centuries, and that of post-Independence Latin America up to around 1973.
+This paper covers two broad periods: the culture of the Spanish Colony in the Americas, from the sixteenth to the eighteenth centuries, and post-Independence Latin American culture up to around 1973.
 The two sections, Colonial Culture and Post-Independence Culture, are organized by topics which allow for wide comparative reading across regions, genres and authors (including artists and cinema directors).
-In the examination you will be asked to answer three questions, at least one from each section.
+The exam format has recently changed, and will consist of one coursework assessment on Section A (Colonial), and two timed essays on Section B (Topics).
 Over the centuries the area has produced many major poets, which are fundamental to a grasp of the culture and which form an important component of the paper.

 Section B: Post-Independence Latin America